philou/philou.github.com/_posts/2019-02-15-rewrite-vs-refactor-get-insights-from-event-storming-and-ddd.markdown

 ### Mapping files to the vision

-During the Event Storming workshop, you should have identified your target functional areas.
+During the Event Storming workshop, you should have identified your target bounded contexts.

 Create another large, but empty map for your target architecture.
 Stick it on the wall, next to the map of your existing system: